AzureCloudWorkshops/ACW-ParseExcelToCosmosDB/walkthroughs/05-RecreatingTheSameSolutionWithSDKCode.md

 You will also need to be able to modify code for the function app, either in VSCode or Visual Studio if you want to manually work through the code in this walkthrough.

-If you are limited in resources or don't have this environment, or you just want to validate that your code is correct, you can grab the solution files and deploy them, where all the code is implemented correctly.
+If you are limited in resources or don't have a useable  environment, or if you just want to validate that your code is correct, you can grab the solution files and deploy them.
+The solution files contain all the code and it is implemented correctly.

->**Note:** Because the code to work with the SDKs is more involved, there are a significant number of code changes necessary to complete this walkthrough.
+>**Note:** Because the code to work with the SDKs is more involved, there are a significant number of code changes necessary to complete this walkthrough within the Azure Function App.
+You'll also need to understand a bit about how JSON works to parse out the data to get the URL in the Logic App.

 ## Creating the Storage Account Interaction

 To get started, the first step is to be able to get files from an Azure Storage Account via the Storage Account Connection string.

-If you are storing this in your GitHub, remember to never put your connection string directly in the appsettings.json file, instead, use a usersecrets.json file.
+If you are storing this code in your GitHub, remember to never put your connection string directly in the `appsettings.json` file, instead, use a `secrets.json` file by utilizing the `Manage User Secrets` option in your .NET project.

-The connection string for the Storage Account should already be available via the configuration blade on the function app.
-For this reason, leverage the key exactly in the same manner when retrieving from secrets (unless you want to create a duplicate entry for the connection string on the Function App).
+The connection string for the Storage Account should already be available via the configuration blade on the Function App.

+For this reason, you will leverage the key exactly in the same manner when retrieving from the secrets file (unless you want to create a duplicate entry for the connection string on the Function App).

+Whereas typically you'd use a hierarchical approach like `StorageAccount:ConnectionString`, this walkthrough will just leverage the existing `uploadsStorageConnection` entry created earlier.
+The same will follow for the Cosmos DB connection utilizing the existing entry for `CosmosMoviesDBConnection`.

+>**Note:** Additional settings you will encounter in the upcoming code will be added later.
+Do not worry if you see code that leverages a setting you have not yet created; you'll get a chance to rectify that before you test the functionality.

 1. Noting the original functionality